wfox4/questions/README.md

 # questions

 Update5PM3/25-Wasn't grabbing unique tasks for the rewrite gens.
-Now the base can generate somewhere between 100k questions maybe even more.
+Now the base can generate somewhere between 100k unique questions without adding anymore variables.
+Maybe even more than that, I haven't tested it much.

 Update use the 60k for correct formatting or make your own, I updated the scripts to fix formatting issues.